ambrosus/ambrosus-nop/README.md

 sudo curl -L https://github.com/docker/compose/releases/download/1.22.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
 sudo chmod +x /usr/local/bin/docker-compose
 ```

-Run ```sudo systemctl status docker``` to check if docker is running fine.
+If you've made it until here, your environment should be ready to run NOP.
+You can now run ```sudo systemctl status docker``` to check if docker is running fine.
+Your should see something like this:
-A output like this indicates that docker is running fine:

 ```
 root@ubuntu-s-1vcpu-1gb-ams3-01:~# systemctl status docker ● docker.service - Docker Application Container Engine